-Treating knee osteoarthritis can be broken into two components.
-There's reducing the inflammation within the knee, and then there's getting all of the muscles and biomechanics right to take the pressure off the knee so that the same forces are not going through it so the inflammation doesn’t re-accumulate.
+Treating knee osteoarthritis is, basically, we can break it down into two components.
+There's reducing the inflammation within the knee, and then there's getting all of the muscles and the biomechanics right to take the pressure off of the knee so that the same forces aren’t going through it so the inflammation doesn’t re-accumulate.

 A lot of people talk about weight loss a lot, and for good reason.
 When people are overweight, for every extra pound that we put on, there’s three extra pounds of pressure going through the knee.
 So certainly getting the weight under control can be very helpful in terms of taking the pressure off of the knee.
-And with that said, I think there is a very important point here to make, which is that sometimes I see people come into the office or patients present to people who do what I do with knee pain who are grossly overweight and the first thing they say is, “I know, I know, I know, I have to lose weight.”
-And while that may be true, to pin it all on that is a mistake, because it’s very difficult to lose weight when it’s hard to walk across the street because the pain is so bad.
-Exercise is such an important component of losing weight that sometimes you get yourself into a vicious cycle: your knee hurts so you stop moving, you put on weight so you put on more weight, so there’s more pressure going through the knee, so the knee hurts more and you move less.
+And with that said, I think there is a very important point here to make, which is that sometimes I see people come into the office or patients present to people who do what I do with knee pain who are grossly overweight and the first thing they’ll say sometimes is, “I know, I know, I know, I have to lose weight.”
+And while that may be true, to pin it all on that is a mistake, because it’s very difficult to lose weight when you have, when it’s hard to walk across the street because the pain’s so bad.
+You know, exercise is such an important component of losing weight that sometimes you get yourself into this bad vicious cycle, which is that your knee hurts so you stop moving, so you put on weight, so you put on more weight, so there’s more pressure going through the knee, so the knee hurts more, so you move less.
 And you can see how that can just spiral down, downwards.